awsdocs/aws-private-ca-user-guide/doc_source/PcaAuditReport.md

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. In the **Buckets** table, choose the bucket that will hold your ACM Private CA assets\.
+1. In the **Buckets** table, choose the bucket that will hold your AWS Private CA assets\.

 1. On the page for your bucket, choose the **Properties** tab\.